 Garganega is one of Italy’s most widely planted light-skinned varieties.
-It’s the pre-eminent white grape of the Veneto region, dominating the uvaggio, or blend, of the Gambellara and Soave DOCs (as well as the Soave Superiore DOCG).
-There, it can be blended with the local Trebbiano di Soave, its poorer namesake Trebbiano Toscano (although not in the DOCG wines), Pinot Bianco and Chardonnay.
+It’s the pre-eminent white grape of the Veneto region, where it forms the backbone of Gambellara and Soave wines.
+There, it is often blended with Trebbiano di Soave (aka Verdicchio), Trebbiano Toscano, Pinot Bianco and Chardonnay.

 As a late-ripening variety, Garganega is particularly suited to making appassimento wines – the luscious, sweet wines made from dried, late-harvest grapes.
 In Soave, these wines have a separate DOCG, Recioto di Soave.